 If you’re dealing with an addiction to Valium and alcohol, either as separate or combined substances, we can help you down the road to recovery.
 The Recovery Village has several locations throughout the country.
-Each center offers several individualized treatment program and is staffed by a team of experienced, compassionate medical professionals.
+Each center offers several individualized treatment programs and is staffed by a team of experienced, compassionate medical professionals.
 Call us today to learn more from one of our intake specialists.
 Recovery is just a call away.